-The Company intends to qualify for treatment as a regulated investment company under Subchapter M of the Internal Revenue Code (the Code).
-As a regulated investment company, the Company will not be subject to federal income tax on the portion of its taxable income and gains distributed to stockholders.
-To qualify as a regulated investment company, the Company is required to distribute to its stockholders at least 90% of investment company taxable income, as defined by the Code.
-The Company intends to distribute at least 90% of its ordinary income and short-term capital gains on a quarterly basis.
-The Company may, but does not currently intend to, pay out a return of capital.
+The Company intends to qualify for treatment as a RIC under Subchapter M of the Code.
+As a RIC, the Company will not be subject to federal income tax on the portion of its taxable income and gains distributed to stockholders.
+To qualify as a RIC, the Company is required to distribute to its stockholders at least 90% of investment company taxable income, as defined by the Code.